Molding (process)

+Types of molds

 A mold or mould is a hollowed-out block that is filled with a liquid or pliable material such as plastic, glass, metal, or ceramic raw material.
 The liquid hardens or sets inside the mold, adopting its shape.
 A mold is a counterpart to a cast.
 The very common bi-valve molding process uses two molds, one for each half of the object.

 Articulated molds have multiple pieces that come together to form the complete mold, and then disassemble to release the finished casting; they are expensive, but necessary when the casting shape has complex overhangs.

 Piece-molding uses a number of different molds, each creating a section of a complicated object.
 This is generally only used for larger and more valuable objects.

 Blow molding is a manufacturing process for forming and joining hollow plastic or glass parts.

 A manufacturer who makes molds is called a moldmaker.
 A release agent is typically used to make removal of the hardened/set substance from the mold more easily effected.
 Typical uses for molded plastics include molded furniture, molded household goods, molded cases, and structural materials.

-Types
+Molding methods

 There are several types of molding methods.
 These include: